nvpham12/Telecom-Customer-Churn-Prediction-and-Data-Analysis/README.md

 # Modeling
 XGBoost will be used as the model to predict customer churn.
 XGBoost is a tree type model that trains first using a base learning, then computes the errors.
 It will then train to reduce those errors and compute new errors, repeating the process until a stopping condition is met.
 XGBoost can be used for both classification and regression tasks.
 For this project, churn prediction is a classification task.

 The evaluation metric best suited for the situation is aucpr.
-This is the area under the Precision - Recall Curve and it is chosen since the data is imbalanced and correctly predicting whether customers will churn is top priority.
+This is the area under the Precision-Recall Curve and it was selected since the data is imbalanced and correctly predicting whether customers will churn is top priority.

-3 Models were developed using different techniques.
+3 Models were developed using different techniques:

 ## Base XGBoost Model
 - This is the Base Model that uses all independent features without tuning or balancing.